ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Snow showers.
+         <h3>Overnight</h3>Snow showers.
 Cloudy, with a low around 12.
 Wind chill values as low as -2.
 North wind around 12 mph, with gusts as high as
-         22 mph.
+         21 mph.
 Chance of precipitation is 100%.
-New snow accumulation of 3 to 7 inches possible.<br></div>
+New snow accumulation of 1 to 3 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">